tannerhelland/photodemon-dot-org/_posts/2020-07-01-photodemon-8-0-beta.md

 ## Stable release

 As with past releases, I'd like to allow several weeks for everyone to test this beta.
-If no horrific issues are encountered, a stable release will follow sometime in August 2020.
+If no horrific issues are encountered, a stable release will follow sometime in **August 2020**.

 If you encounter bugs or want to provide any other feedback, please [create a new issue on GitHub](https://github.com/tannerhelland/PhotoDemon/issues) as soon as possible.
 Otherwise, I'll see you again in a few weeks with an official 8.0 release announcement!